Your Horoscope This Week: June 22 To 28

 Cancer’s wisdom is this: you can heal what you’re willing to feel.
 So as the New Moon arrives, give yourself permission to rest, to cry, to dream.
 Tune out the distractions and tune into your inner knowing.
 What are you craving emotionally?
 What would help you feel more safe, more seen, more whole?
 The 10 days following the New Moon are ideal for setting intentions: not just for yourself, but for the world.
 Whether it’s through prayer, protest, meditation, or boundaries, this lunation asks us to practice mutual care with each other and the Earth.
 With Uranus in the final degrees of Taurus, the Earth is speaking to us loud and clear: give back to what has always given to you.

-Then, on June 26th at 3:09 p.m.
-EST, Mercury, the planet of communication, enters fiery Leo, sparking bolder conversations and unapologetic expression.
+Then, on June 27th at 5:09 a.m.
+AEST, Mercury, the planet of communication, enters fiery Leo, sparking bolder conversations and unapologetic expression.
 This energy, coming right after the tender Cancer New Moon, gives us the courage to say what needs to be said, whether it’s to a loved one, to an audience, or to ourselves.
 Mercury in Leo is dramatic, yes, but it’s also brave.
 Just be mindful not to speak over others in the process.
 All zodiac signs will feel more passionate, more ready to stand for something: just remember to stay open to listening, too.
 The medicine of this week is gentle truth-telling.
 Tell the truth with tenderness, and let it liberate you.

 Read your horoscopes for your Sun and Rising signs for the most in-depth forecast.